 by Michael L. Baker, Sr. Mortgage Loan Officer at Affinity Mortgage.

-PS, If it sounds like I can help you, please contact me directly through Linked In, Twitter or Facebook OR email me at firstname.lastname@example.org OR call/text me at 913-735-5363.
-If you’re not yet ready for a conversation, but you’d like to learn more about me and how I can help you or about the mortgage process in general, including great blog posts to send out to your clients, friends, co-workers or family members be sure to check out all the content on my Website.
+PS, If it sounds like I can help you, please contact me directly through Linked In, email me at firstname.lastname@example.org or call/text me at 913-735-5363.
+If you’re not yet ready for a conversation, but you’d like to learn more about me and how I can help you or about the mortgage process in general, including great blog posts to send out to your clients, check out my website at http://www.michaelbakerhomeloans.com.